boltlabs-inc/zeekoe/README.md

 ## On-chain integration demo

-In this repository (KWF: LINK HERE) you will also find a first demonstration of the compatibility of the zkChannels protocol with Tezos test-net as implemented by the Zeekoe project.
+In this repository ([here]()), you will also find a first demonstration of the compatibility of the zkChannels protocol with Tezos testnet as implemented by the Zeekoe project.
 This demo illustrates how zkChannels can be used to establish a payment channel linked to funds in escrow on the Tezos test-net, make several payments on that channel, and close the channel, disbursing the final channel balances to the merchant and customer.